RhetTbull/osxphotos/README.md

 This package will install a command line utility called `osxphotos` that allows you to query the Photos database.
 Alternatively, you can also run the command line utility like this: `python3 -m osxphotos`

-If you only care about the command line tool, I recommend installing with [pipx](https://github.com/pipxproject/pipx)
+If you only care about the command line tool, you can download an executable of the latest [release](https://github.com/RhetTbull/osxphotos/releases).
+Alternatively, I recommend installing with [pipx](https://github.com/pipxproject/pipx)

 After installing pipx:
 `pipx install osxphotos`